gauenk/metaDatasetGenerator/lib/datasets/README.md

 ## imdb

-The "imdb" or "image database" object is the primary class for "pure" dataset.
-A "pure" dataset is a dataset which can handle only a single dataset repository.
-For example, an imdb can be for "coco" but not for "coco + cam2" data.
+The "imdb" or "image database" object is the primary class for a dataset, and provides the API for user programs to interact with.
+The imdb can create a "roidb" or "region of interest database", which is the actual object used in "core/train.py" for training object detection models.

 ## factory